 11. Gantt Chart

-Gantt charting is one of the most essential tools for project managers.
-It brings all the completed and uncompleted tasks into one place and tracks the progress of each.
+That’s why I cannot overstate this: Gantt charting is one of the most important tools for project managers.
+That’s because it brings all the completed and uncompleted tasks into one place and tracks the progress of each.

-While the left side of the chart displays all the tasks, the right side shows the progress and schedule for each of these tasks.
+While the left side of the chart displays all the tasks, the right side shows the progress and schedule for each.

 This chart type allows you to: